watermint/toolbox/doc/generated/team-diag-explorer.md

 | given_name | Given name of the link owner                                                                                                                                                                                            |

 ## Report: usage
+This report shows current storage usage of users.
 Report files are generated in three formats like below;
 * `usage.csv`
 * `usage.xlsx`